AgenceBaltazare/vkrz/wp-content/plugins/profile-builder-pro/readme.txt

 == Changelog ==
+= 3.4.7 =
+* Feature: Added {{unapprove_url}} and {{{unnaprove_link}}} tags to the Admin Email Customizer
+* Fix: Default placeholder for URL field so it can be replaced using the general filter
+* Fix: HTML for the Login form Remember Me checkbox.
+Improved CSS
+* Fix: A notice in relation to Elementor
+* Fix: Only load Conditional Logic assets when there is an Edit Profile or register form on the page
+* Misc: Use WP Timzeone when saving users last profile update date with the Toolbox option
+* Misc: Allow Login form strings to be changed using the Labels Edit functionality
+* Misc: Added a filter over the Content Restriction redirect url

 = 3.4.6 =
 * Feature: Add support for the `redirect_to` shortcode parameter to Custom Redirects
 * Feature: Added an option in Advanced Settings to enable the AJAX implementation of Conditional Logic